heyuan7676/ts_eQTLs/sn_spMF/README.md

 This folder contains scripts to run sn_spMF.
-Details can be found inside the scripts.
+Breif description of the scripts are as below.
+Please find the details inside the scripts.

 ```run_MF.R```: Wrapper to run sn_spMF.
 User can specify the hyper-parameters, input files, output dir, as well as convergence criteria to run sn_spMF.